IMAS$^2$: Joint Agent Selection and Information-Theoretic Coordinated Perception In Dec-POMDPs: Experiment

 In the later experiments, we consider two types of robot dynamics: deterministic and stochastic.
 Under deterministic dynamics, an action directly results in the intended movement (e.g., moving north always results in a northward transition).
 Under stochastic dynamics, however, when an agent attempts to move in a given direction, there is a $0.1$ probability of deviating to one of the orthogonal directions.
 For example, an intended eastward movement may instead result in a northward or southward move, each with probability $0.1$.
 Collisions with obstacles or boundaries cause the agent to remain in its current cell.

 \paragraph{Partial observable multi-agent system} The underlying environment state $s_e$ is partially observed by a multi-agent system, which is a directed sensor network.
 The sensor can change its limited field of view by choosing different angles of viewing.
 The sensing ranges of these sensors are illustrated in the top two panels of Figure~\ref{fig:sensor_range}.
 Each sensor has four possible sensing actions: NW, NE, SW, and SE.
 A sensor may detect the robot if the robot lies within the chosen sensing direction.
+If the robot is detected, the sensor will receive the exact robot location.
 We consider a weak sensor scenario.
 The detection process is stochastic: if the robot is within range, it is detected with probability $0.5$; otherwise, with probability $0.5$, the sensor receives a null observation ($n$).
 When the robot is outside the sensing range, the sensor also receives a null observation with probability $1$.
 Note that this multi-agent system, including the uncontrollable environment agent, can be modeled as a \ac{dec_pomdp} satisfying Assumption~\ref{assumption:independent}.

 \paragraph{Inference objective} We denote $Z$ be the estimate of the unknown robot's type.
 This corresponds to the case with inferring the environment secret (section~\ref{sec:env-secret}) $Z = f(S_{e,0:T})$ is defined such that $f(S_{e,0:T}) = \mathbf{b}$ if $S_{e,0} = (x,y, \mathbf{b})$ for any initial state $(x,y)$.
 The objective is twofold: 1. select $5$ locations for allocating sensors, and 2. compute an optimal sensing policy for each selected sensor such that the collective observations of the sensors for inferring the type of the robot.